JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-getting-started.md

 interface, you will use the Compose Multiplatform framework and learn about its basics: composable functions, themes, layouts, events, and modifiers.

+> To try a new multiplatform experience without juggling different IDEs and switching to
+> Xcode for writing Swift code, try out [a similar tutorial for JetBrains Fleet](fleet.md).
+>
+{type="tip"}

+Things to keep in mind for this tutorial:
-* No previous experience with Compose Multiplatform, Android, or iOS is required for this tutorial.
-We recommend that you become familiar with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting this tutorial.
+* No previous experience with Compose Multiplatform, Android, or iOS is required.
+We do recommend that you become familiar with the [fundamentals of Kotlin](https://kotlinlang.org/docs/getting-started.html) before starting.
 * To complete this tutorial, you'll only need Android Studio.
 It allows you to try multiplatform development on Android and desktop.
-For iOS, you need a macOS machine with XCode installed.
+For iOS, you'll need a macOS machine with Xcode installed.
 This is a general limitation of iOS development.
-  > To try a new multiplatform experience without juggling different IDEs and switching to
-  > Xcode for writing Swift code, try out [JetBrains Fleet for multiplatform development](fleet.md).
-  >
-  {type="tip"}
 * If you wish, you can limit your choice to the specific platforms you're interested in and omit the others.

 Get to know Compose Multiplatform by completing these steps: